-Based on the test borings performed by RMG for this investigation (and the surrounding area), the sandy clay (if encountered) and claystone bedrock generally possess low to high swell potential.
-It is anticipated if expansive clay soils or claystone bedrock are encountered at the time of the site-specific subsurface soil investigation, additional mitigations will be provided at the time of the Open Excavation Observation.
+Based on our experience with the soils and bedrock in the vicinity, sandy clay and claystone (if encountered) generally possess low to high swell potential.
+It is anticipated if expansive clay soils or claystone bedrock are encountered at the time of the site-specific subsurface soil investigation and/or excavation observation, additional mitigations will be required.
 These materials are readily mitigated with typical construction practices common to this region of El Paso County, Colorado.

 Sporadic areas of expansive soils and bedrock are anticipated.
 If expansive soils or bedrock are encountered beneath the foundations, mitigation will be required.
-"Mass" subexcavation during land development is currently not proposed, nor do we recommend it at this time.
-Overexcavation and replacement with non-expansive soils at a minimum of 95 percent of its maximum Modified Proctor Dry Density (ASTM D-1557) is a suitable mitigation.
+"Mass" subexcavation during land development is currently not proposed.
+Lot-specific overexcavation and replacement with non-expansive soils is a suitable mitigation.
 Floor slabs bearing directly on expansive material should be expected to experience movement.
-Overexcavation and replacement has been successful in minimizing slab movement.
+Overexcavation and replacement has also been successful in reducing slab movement.
 Overexcavation is not anticipated for the majority of the lots.
 However, if clay or claystone seams are encountered, overexcavation depths of 3 to 4 feet are anticipated.
-Moisture conditioning and recompacting the on-site clays (if encountered) may also be considered for mitigation of expansive materials.

-The final determination of mitigation alternatives and foundation design criteria are to be determined in site-specific subsurface soil investigations for each lot.
+The final determination of mitigation alternatives and foundation design criteria is to be made in sitespecific subsurface soil investigations for each lot.
 Provided that appropriate mitigations and/or foundation design adjustments are implemented, the presence of expansive soils or bedrock is not considered to pose a risk to the proposed structures.

-8.2 Seasonal Groundwater
+8.2 Seasonal Surface and Subsurface Water

 Based on our site observations and review of the Black Forest Quadrangle and Google Earth images dating back to September 1999, springs do not appear to originate on the subject site.
 Groundwater was not encountered at the time of drilling for this investigation.
-Additionally, areas of shallow groundwater were not encountered in our previous investigation to the west.
-However, due to the potential for seasonal fluctuations in groundwater, subsurface moisture conditions may occur due to variations in rainfall and other factors not readily apparent at this time.
+Shallow groundwater is not anticipated to impact the proposed development.
+However, the site conditions indicate the potential for concentrated flows of surface runoff water in the drainageway in times of heavy rainfall or snowmelt.
+The proposed development should consider the potential impacts of surface runoff water (particularly within the drainageway) when selecting locations for the proposed structures and wastewater treatment areas.

+Due to the potential for seasonal fluctuations in groundwater, subsurface moisture conditions may occur due to variations in rainfall and other factors not readily apparent at this time.
 Development of the property and adjacent properties may also affect groundwater levels.
 Groundwater information obtained for the current investigation performed prior to the land development phase may or may not be representative of the conditions present at the time of construction.
 Furthermore, the development processes (reshaping of the ground surface, installation of buried utilities, installation of an underdrain below the roadways, etc.) can significantly alter the depth and flow paths of the subsurface water.
 The construction of surrounding lots can also alter the amount and depth of subsurface groundwater below a given lot.
-The potential exists for high groundwater levels during high moisture periods and should structures encroach on these areas the following mitigations should be followed.
+The potential exists for elevated groundwater levels during high moisture periods and if structures encroach on these areas, the following mitigations should be followed.